Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-06-18-archlinux-keyring.md

 However we all know that's not the case.
 Since Arch is a bleeding edge distro, it's expected that some updates might fail or break.

-In particular, one thing that happens quite often is failed upgrades due to outdated or missing GPG signatures.
+In particular, one thing that happens quite often is a failed upgrade due to outdated or missing GPG signatures.

 # Update your archlinux-keyring package